 Pavilions (canteen and changerooms) need to be swept clean Sport and Recreation Facilities does not provide brooms.
 Sport and Recreation venues and facilities are multi-use venues and hirers are expected to comply with the conditions of hire to ensure subsequent hirers access clean and useable grounds.
 This is particularly pertinent for weekend users where many grounds are used on both Saturday and Sunday.
-Leaving the grounds or facilities in an unacceptable condition may lead to additional cleaning costs being passed on to the hirer and/or penalties applied if there are recurrences.
+Leaving the grounds or facilities in an unacceptable condition may lead to additional cleaning costs being passed on to the hirer and/or penalties applied if there are recurrences including the loss of the allocation to that ground.